Olly Dean, Head of Service

 Beth Marriott, Consultant Teacher in SEND

-I joined Fusion SEND Hub as a consultant teacher in 2022, with specialist interests in Maths and EAL.
-My teaching experience spans roles including Assistant Head for Inclusion, SENCo, Safeguarding Lead, and EYFS/KS1 Leader.
-I completed the SENCo Award in 2017 and am a Mental Health First Aider.
-I’m passionate about inclusive education, working with schools to develop practical strategies that improve outcomes for learners with SEND and strengthen staff confidence.
+I joined Fusion SEND Hub in 2022, and my specialist areas of interest are Early Years and EAL.
+I have over 15 years of experience in education and during that time have held the roles of Assistant Headteacher, SENCo, Safeguarding Lead and EYFS/KS1 Leader.
+I completed the SENCo Award in 2017 and am committed to supporting and promoting inclusion in schools.
+I really enjoy working collaboratively with schools and partners to strengthen staff confidence and expertise and to develop practical strategies that improve outcomes for learners with SEND.